Key takeaways

 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.

-Here’s a chart of drugs that can interact with Abilify.
-Keep in mind that this chart does not include all drugs that may interact with Abilify.
-Some of these interactions are described in detail just below in “Drug interactions in depth.”
-Your doctor can also advise you on whether there are medications that should not be taken with Abilify.
+Here’s a table of drugs that can interact with Abilify.
+Keep in mind that this table does not include all drugs that may interact with Abilify.
+Some of these interactions are described in detail in the “Drug interactions in depth” section later in this article.
+Your doctor can also advise you on whether there are medications that you should not take with Abilify.

 Drug class or drug nameDrug examplesInteraction result with Abilify